shainaBk/VideoConverterLSM/README.md

 ## Utilisation

 To launch the app in Android Studio, we need the prerequisites above.
-It is not possible yet to install it on Android devices.
+It is not possible yet to install it through the Play Store but you can download the APK file.

-## Tests Unitaires
+## Unit tests

-We implemented unit tests to test the different functionnalities separately.
+We implemented unit tests to test the different functionalities separately.
-To launch them, we just have to go to the test class and run it: app/src/test/java/com/mobiledevices/videoconverter/ExampleUnitTest.kt app/src/test/java/com/mobiledevices/videoconverter/MusicTest.kt app/src/test/java/com/mobiledevices/videoconverter/UserTest.kt
+To launch them, we just have to go to the test class and run it:

+`app/src/test/java/com/mobiledevices/videoconverter/ExampleUnitTest.kt`

+`app/src/test/java/com/mobiledevices/videoconverter/MusicTest.kt`

+`app/src/test/java/com/mobiledevices/videoconverter/UserTest.kt`

 ## Known Issues/Limitations

 We're facing an SSL certificate issue with an emulator in our mobile app, which is intended for downloading YouTube videos as audio.
 This problem involves a conflict between PyTube, a Python library we use for downloading YouTube videos, and the emulator.

+Sometimes, the connection test fails, even if the user is connected.
+In this case, you have to uncomment the `return` in `isConnected()` method in the `HomeFragment.kt` file.

 ## Future improvements